markrzasa/shows-api/README.md

 ### Static Analysis and Unittests

-Run the following command to lint and unittest Python code:
+Run the following command to lint and unittest Python and Terraform code:
 ```
 make code-quality
 ```